 “Make friends with adorable animal villagers and have fun creating a world of your own in the Animal Crossing series.”

-~Introduction on Animal Crossing Official
+~Introduction to Animal Crossing Official

-Animal Crossing characters have a very distinct audio in their vocals.
+Animal Crossing characters have very distinct audio in their vocals.
 There are three languages in Animal Crossing; Animalese, Bebebese, and the ever awkward Silence.
 These languages make the animal crossing universe distinct from other ‘.

-When speaking animalese, their vocals are similar to the sims but it’s sped up and high pitched.
+When speaking animalese, their vocals are similar to the sims but it’s sped up and high-pitched.
 You can understand to a certain degree what is being said but it’s faster and higher.
 When speaking Bebebese, it’s a collection of beeps which is primarily used by villagers in both Wild World and City Folk.